-Batters specified in Clause 9 of Annexure MRTS04.1 and batters of rock cuttings with a slope of 2 vertical to 1 horizontal or steeper shall be pre-split prior to burden blasts to ensure protection of the batters.
+Batters specified in Clause 9 of Annexure MRTS04.1 to this Technical Specification and batters of rock cuttings with a slope of 2 vertical to 1 horizontal or steeper shall be pre-split prior to burden blasts to ensure protection of the batters.

 The spacing of pre-split drill holes shall not exceed 1000 mm centre to centre.
-The actual spacing shall be determined by the contractor.
+The actual spacing shall be determined by the Contractor.